qinzzz/qinzzz.github.io/_posts/2020-5-16-operating-system.markdown

 ---

-## P1
+## Critical senction
 Bootstrap kernel and critical section.

-## P2&P3
+## Heap memory allocation
-Deal with heap memory allocation.
-Use header&footer for every memory block and a double linked list to trace all free blocks.
 Implement malloc(), free(), new, delete.
 Tested with space and time efficiency.
+Use a double linked list to trace all free blocks and add header & footer for every memory block.

-## P4
+## Cooperative multi-threading
-Cooperating multi-threading.
 A thread calls yield() to switch to another thread.
 Threads wait in the ready queue until some other threads give up their task and yield.

-## P5
-Preemptive multi-threading.
+## Preemptive multi-threading.
 APIT generates an interrupte every 1ms and calls yield() to switch the threads.
 Sycronization primitives.
 Implement semaphore and use it for barrier, bounded buffer, etc.

 ![buffer](../assets/posts/bounded_buffer.png)
 *Illustration of bounded buffer.
 Credit to Karl Marklund*

-## P6
+## File system
 An ext2-like file system.
 Mount a FS from a disk or initialize on a device.
 You can read, write, find files and create hard links.

-## p7
+## Virtual memory
 Enable virtual memory.
 Allow each process to have its private, lazily-mapped virtual address space.
 Handle the page fault exception and map virtual address space to physical address space.

 ![vspace](../assets/posts/vspace.gif)
 *Credit to Garrett Gu*

-## p8
+## System calls
 Go to the User Mode.
 Implement the system call handler in kernel.

 Workflow:
 Init -> kernelMain -> user program -> sys.S -> sysHandler -> sys.S -> user

-## p9
-Advanced system calls.
+## Advanced system calls
 Implement system calls including read, write, sem, fork, execl, wait, etc.
 Use process table to manage resources(file, semaphore, process) created by system calls.
 - fork() syscall creates a copy of the current process (as child process)
 - exec() replaces the current process with a different one and run some program